 The cost of a blood test is likely to be around $50, an option that cautious parents might prefer to choose to verify a response to vaccination rather than an arbitrary second dose of MMR vaccine.
 Surely this is a right in our society which values individual autonomy?

 Testing for antibody status is being recognised as best evidence-based practice for dogs and cats.
-For example, the World Small Animal Veterinary Association’s Guidelines for the Vaccination of Dogs and Cats (2010) acknowledge that “the principles of ‘evidence-based veterinary medicine’ would dictate that testing for antibody status (for either pups or adult dogs) is a better practice than simply administering a vaccine booster on the basis that this should be ‘safe and cost less'”.
+For example, the World Small Animal Veterinary Association’s Guidelines for the Vaccination of Dogs and Cats (2015) acknowledge that “the principles of ‘evidence-based veterinary medicine’ suggest that testing for antibody status (for either puppies or adult dogs) should be better practice than simply administering a vaccine booster on the basis that this would be ‘safe and cost less'”.

 If testing for antibody status is being recognised as best evidence-based practice for dogs and cats, surely parents of small children and others should be made aware of this option?
 (Laboratory and in-clinic testing is now available for companion animals to verify a response to vaccination with modified live virus (MLV) vaccines for parvovirus, distemper virus and adenovirus (although many veterinarians remain reluctant to inform their clients of this option as it threatens the “convenient income generator” of regular revaccination).

 In June 2012, I forwarded a detailed and fully-referenced letter about this matter to the then Federal Minister for Health, Tanya Plibersek, i.e. “Questions re the Ethics of Australian Government Mandated Vaccination”.
 Minister Plibersek’s office refused to respond to my letter, a startling example of non-accountability of this Federal Government Health Minister.